GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

   Be careful.
 This step can be quite time (and resource) consuming.
   By default, :gmt-module:`movie` uses all the cores available to speed up the frame creation process.
   So probably you can't do anything else while GMT is creating all the frames (maybe you can take a break, or have lunch).
+  Also you could use `-x <https://docs.generic-mapping-tools.org/dev/gmt.html#core-full>`_ to specify the number of active cores to be used.

 3. Tutorial 2.
 Earthquakes